 What you think?

-#15 Updated by Martin Huber about 8 years ago
+Updated by Martin Huber over 9 years ago

 Adobe offers a new Sans Pro as opensource font.
 Looks very nice and is good readable too.